lewiswalsh/uber-basic-jquery-slideshow/README.md

 # uber-basic-jquery-slideshow

 A jQuery plugin to enable simple slideshow cross-fading between absolutely-positioned elements.
-Could be anything, does not have to be images.==
+Could be anything, does not have to be images.

 ### 860 bytes minified!